Julie Hall, Ph.D.

 Q: What services do you offer?
 (E.g.: consulting, testing, reports, site inspections etc.)

-A: Consultation, review of case, site inspections, reports, testimony
+A: Consultation, review of case, site inspections, review of materials, expert reports, deposition preparation/questions, court testimony

 Q: What is your hourly rate to consult with an attorney?